ivmartel/dwv/resources/doc/tutorials/errors.md

 One possible reason for permission denial can be related to [Same origin policy](http://en.wikipedia.org/wiki/Same-origin_policy).
 It forbids pages on different domains to access each others' data.
 Check your browser log for: 'Cross-Origin Request Blocked' in Firefox or 'No Access-Control-Allow-Origin' in Chrome.
 DWV should be hosted on the same server as the data or you need to enable Cross-Origin Resource Sharing (CORS), see [enable-cors.org](http://enable-cors.org/) for details.

 The same happens when accessing local file(s) from the dwv url.
-For development purposes, check this page: [How-to-run-things-locally](https://threejs.org/docs/#manual/introduction/How-to-run-things-locally) on the three.js wiki.
-I recommend using a local web server such as node's [http-server](https://www.npmjs.com/package/http-server).
+Best to serve files via karma and `yarn run test`.

 ## XMLHttpRequest cannot load file (non DICOM)